Is it Safe to Exercise? Eating Disorder Recovery Tips

 Using technology to track exercise

-We also educate our patients about the concerns of using technology in regards to physical activity.
-Technical gadgets that count and keep track of exercise have become a very significant factor for those who exercise excessively.
+We also educate our patients about the concerns of using technology regarding physical activity.
+Technical gadgets that count and keep track of exercise have become a significant factor for those who exercise excessively.
 This is especially true for perfectionists and over-achievers.
-We advise patients to avoid Fitbits and turn off any health tracking settings on their iPhones.
-Family members should also avoid using Fitbits and watch what they say around the patient.
+We recommend that patients avoid Fitbits and turn off any health tracking settings on their iPhones or watches.
+Family members should also avoid using these devices and watch what they say around the patient.

+Physical movement shouldn’t make you feel worn out and depleted; instead, it can be fun and enjoyable and make you feel good.
+Instead of living a life that is structured around exercise, balance and moderation will be key.
 In treatment, we ask our patients to look at movement as something that is to be enjoyed.
-We ask our patients a number of questions to help them through this process.
+We ask them several questions to help them through this process.

 - What movement did you enjoy as a child?